Bubbelbad/Bubbelbad/README.md

-# Hey!👋 I'm Victor - one .NET software developer based in Gothemburg
+# Hey!👋 I'm Victor, .NET software developer in Gothemburg

-I'm passionate about technology, music and basically anything that makes the digital world spin 🌏
+I'm passionate about music, plants, technogoly and basically anyhing that makes the digital world spin 🌏

 - 💻 Currently studying .NET object oriented programming @ NBI / Handelsakademin
 - ⚡ Will be graduated and ready for work in spring 2025